 Project Management Glossary: Key Terms

-Definition of Schedule performance index
+Definition of schedule performance index

 What is the schedule performance index (SPI)?

-SPI answers the question, "For every day of the schedule I planned to use, how much progress did I actually make?"
-For project managers, it serves as an early-warning mechanism to identify schedule risks before they lead to missed deadlines or cascading delays.
+For project managers, SPI serves as an early-warning mechanism to identify schedule risks before they lead to missed deadlines or cascading delays.
 For engineering teams, it provides a clear, objective measure of whether development velocity aligns with expectations, enabling early intervention before minor slips turn into major project failures.

 What is the purpose of the schedule performance index?